Lara Maiklem. Mudlarking: Lost and Found on the River Thames. London: Bloomsbury, 2019. RRP £9.99 paperback.

 Sources and Further Reading

-Turbulent Londoners is a series of posts about radical individuals in London’s history who contributed to the city’s contentious past, with a particular focus of women, whose contribution to history is often overlooked.
+Turbulent Londoners is a series of posts about radical individuals in London’s history who played a part in the city’s contentious past, with a particular focus of women, whose contribution to history is often overlooked.
 My definition of ‘Londoner’ is quite loose, anyone who has played a role in protest in the city can be included.
 Any suggestions for future Turbulent Londoners posts are very welcome.
-To celebrate the centenary of the Representation of the People Act, all of the Turbulent Londoners featured in 2018 will have been involved in the campaign for women’s suffrage.
-This post is about Jessie Kenney, younger sister of Annie Kenney, the best-known working class member of the Women’s Social and Political Union.
+Next up is Margaret Damer Dawson, animal rights campaigner and founder of the first female police force in Britain.

 References and Further Reading